dmbarbour/wikilon/docs/ABCRT.md

 * 011 - pair of values
 * 101 - pair in left
 * 111 - pair in right
-* NULL address - unit
+* NULL address - unit instead of pair

 This gives us compact representation for pairs, units, booleans, lists, simple trees (e.g. node+leaf), and small integers within range of plus or minus a billion.
 Anything else is represented by tagged objects.